PacoReinaCampo/PU-RISCV/doc/isa/markdown/instructions/pseudocode-c.md

 ## INSTRUCTION PSEUDO CODE (C)

-Pseudo Code in C-like syntax provides a high-level representation of RISC-V instructions, illustrating their behavior and operational flow without delving into specific machine-level details.
+Pseudo-Code in C-like syntax provides a high-level representation of RISC-V instructions, illustrating their behavior and operational flow without delving into specific machine-level details.
 This abstraction aids in software development, algorithm design, and understanding of instruction semantics across different implementations and extensions of the RISC-V ISA.

 Format of a line in the table: